Óscar Iván Useche

 Address:

-Modern Spanish literatures and cultures, Material Culture Studies, Science and Technology Studies
+Modern Hispanic literatures and cultures, Material Culture Studies, Science and Technology Studies

 Degrees and Institutions

-MPhil, Latin American and Iberian Cultures, Columbia University
+• MPhil, Latin American and Iberian Cultures, Columbia University, 2011

-PhD, Latin American and Iberian Cultures, Columbia University
+• PhD, Latin American and Iberian Cultures, Columbia University, 2014

 “Leonardo Torres Quevedo’s Automata and the Consolidation of Technological Regenerationism.”
-Beyond Human: Decentring the Anthropocene in Spanish Ecocriticism.
-Ed.
-Maryann Leone and Shanna Lino.
-(Under contract with University of Toronto Press).
+Beyond Human: Decentring the Anthropocene in Spanish Ecocriticism, edited by Maryann Leone and Shanna Lino, U of Toronto P, 2023.

 “A Story of Failed Conversion: The Impossible Refashioning of Tradition in Galdós’s Rosalía.”
 Symposium: A Quarterly Journal in Modern Literatures, vol. 74, no. 4, 2020.